Sousão Grape Variety (Vinhão): Weird and Wonderful

 Like Grenache, oenologists are divided regarding the role that the new French barrique should play.
 There is no doubt that Alicante Bouschet will manage a certain percentage of new oak without being overwhelmed; the grape’s formidable structure can mesh very well with cedarwood and vanilla flavors.
 But concrete and aging in amphora are currently in vogue, subjecting the wine to gentle oxidation without absorbing any flavor from the barrel.
 Concrete can offer the best of both worlds if a lighter, more subtle version of Alicante Bouschet is sought.

 Today, both mono-varietal and blended styles are available on the market.
-Alicante Bouschet is inherently suited to blending, bolstering the color and tannin of wines made in the Mediterranean.
+Alicante Bouschet is inherently suited to blending, bolstering the color and tannin of Mediterranean wines.
 The most harmonious marriages tend to be with Grenache, Tempranillo, and even Syrah.

 While Alicante Bouschet is planted in many regions, including California, Chile, and Spain, Alentejo’s finest expressions are undoubtedly made.
 Once known as “the breadbasket” of Europe, the vineyards encompass a large expanse of south-eastern Portugal, covering almost a third of the nation.
 As a result, winegrowers have an unrivaled variety of terroirs at their disposal, from fertile loamy soils interspersed with metamorphic rock and limestone outcrops.
 However, the climate can be a challenge; thousands of hours of sunshine a year can easily lead to overripe and aggressively alcoholic red wines.